 DAY 11 - Village Riding & Mekong Cruise

 This morning you travel by bus and head out of the hustle and bustle of city traffic to the tranquility of the countryside.
-You then pick up your bicycle and ride along the many stunning villages.
-Rice grows – as do spices and fruit – and folks swinging in hammocks may wave as we cycle through this beautiful scenery.
+You then pick up your bicycle in My Tho and ride along the many stunning villages.
+Rice grows – as do spices and fruit – and folks swinging in hammocks may wave as you cycle through this beautiful scenery.
 (Note that e-bikes are not available for this one day of cycling.)

 DAY 12 - Departure Day

-After breakfast, you are free until your driver arrives to take you to Tan Son Nhat Airport near Ho Chi Minh City for your departure flight.
+After breakfast, you are free until your driver arrives to take you to Tan Son Nhat Airport near Ho Chi Minh City (Saigon) for your departure flight.
 For an extra fee, you can arrange a late checkout or an added night at the Majestic.
 Chào from Vietnam!